 We need to overhaul the way New York votes to better suit our busy lives and provide New Yorkers with a reasonable opportunity to exercise their fundamental civil rights.

 Modernize and Streamline Voter Registration

-~ Voter Empowerment Act of NY Streamlines registration by enacting: (1) automatic registration for eligible consenting NYers who interact with government agencies; (2) “portability”, so registration transfers across counties when a voter moves; (3) pre-registration of 16- and 17-yearolds in high school; (4) later deadlines—allow registration or party enrollment updates until the NYS Constitutional minimum of ten days before an election; (5) online registration; 6) safeguards for voters’ personal info; 7) improved affidavit ballots to protect voting rights; and, 8) requirement that schools/colleges provide registration.
+~ Voter Empowerment Act of NY S3304A (Gianaris) Streamlines registration by enacting: (1) automatic registration for eligible consenting NYers who interact with government agencies; (2) “portability”, so registration transfers across counties when a voter moves; (3) pre-registration of 16- and 17-yearolds in high school; (4) later deadlines—allow registration until the NYS Constitutional minimum of ten days and party enrollment changes until 25 days before an election; (5) online registration; 6) safeguards for voters’ personal info; 7) improved affidavit ballots to protect voting rights; and, 8) requirement that schools/colleges provide registration.

 ~ Youth Pre–Registration A9609 (Lavine) / S1661 (Carlucci) Permits pre-registration of 16- and 17-year-olds.
 At age 18, residency is verified before new voters are added to the rolls, reducing hurdles to participation.

 ~ Registration Portability when Voters Move A9826 (Dinowitz) / S1732A (Carlucci) Keeps voters on the rolls when they move within NYS by automatically transferring registration to the voter’s new county or city Board of Elections.